 As part of the Higher Diploma in Arts (Spanish), you are given the opportunity to take an intensive course in Hispanic Studies, in order to bring you up to degree level in one or two years.

 This qualification will give you an insight into different disciplines related to the Hispanic world that will prove very valuable in an environment in which Spanish and Portuguese have become global languages.
 Previous graduates of the Higher Diploma in Arts (Spanish) have been employed in a wide range of careers, both in Ireland and abroad.
 These include teaching, tourism, marketing, international business (retail, accounting, banking), translation and interpreting, media and journalism, and the public service.
 Other graduates have successfully continued their postgraduate studies in the field, mainly the MA in Hispanic Studies.

-• You will have some background knowledge of Spanish• But will not normally have studied Spanish language or culture to honours degree level previously
+The Higher Diploma in Arts is a conversion programme..
+You will have some background knowledge of Spanish, but will not normally have studied Spanish language or culture to honours degree level previously